mnijhuis-dnb/DNB_academie_machine_learning/README.md

 # Machine Learning – Tools and applications for policy
-This repo contains the course material for the Machine Learning – Tools and applications for policy course.
-The course material consists of the slides in the lecture notes folder and the notebooks in the tutorials folder.
+This repo contains the course material for the "Machine Learning – Tools and applications for policy" course at DNB.
+The course material consists of the slides in the \slides folder and the notebooks in the \tutorials folder.
-The tuotiral will provide the hands-on experience with some machine learning, while the slides would give the theoretical background, so you also know what you are doing.
-The hands-on expierence is important because an essential part of Machine Learning is just trying things until they work.
+The tuotiral will provide the hands-on experience with some machine learning, while the slides would give the theoretical background, so you also know what you are doing, and are available in presentation and handout form.
+The tutorials will provide hands-on expierence with machine learning.
+Such hands-on expierence is important because an essential part of Machine Learning is just trying things until they work.

 For the tutorials you can have a look at [Getting Started — scikit-learn 1.3.2 documentation](https://scikit-learn.org/stable/getting_started.html) to see what the syntax roughly looks like.
 In addition, it is useful if you know something about data manipulation (i.e. [pandas - Python Data Analysis Library](https://pandas.pydata.org/)).
 We are going to offer all this in [Jupyter Notebooks](https://jupyter.org/) with which we hope to make it as user-friendly as possible.